 Typography guides users through an experience by organizing information and creating a clear visual hierarchy.

 Typography decisions are stored in design tokens which sync between code and Figma.
-All typography-related design tokens start with the word font, followed by a property: family
+All typography-related design tokens start with the word font, followed by a property: family, size, weight, line-height, letter-spacing, and case.

 See the All Tokens page for a full list of typography tokens.